szabgab/slides/python-programming/functional.md

 You already know that there are all kinds of objects in Python that you can iterate over using the **for in** construct.
 For example you can iterate over the characters of a string, or the elements of a list, or whatever **range()** returns.
-You can also iterate over the lines of a file and you have probably seen the construct in other cases as well.
+You can also iterate over the lines of a file and you have probably seen the **for in** construct in other cases as well.
 The objects that can be iterated over are collectively called
 [iterables](https://docs.python.org/3/glossary.html#term-iterable).
 You can do all kind of interesting things on such **iterables**.
 We'll see a few now.
 {/aside}

-{aside}

-Any data type we can iterate over using the for ... in ... construct. (strings, files, tuples, lists, list comprehension) {/aside}
+* A few data type we can iterate over using the **for ... in ...** construct. (strings, files, tuples, lists, list comprehension)

 ![](examples/advanced/iterables.py)
 ![](examples/advanced/iterables.out)